tiangroup-uofa/research-container-images/README.md

-### Example 2: use the container as jupyter kernel
+### Example 3: use the container as jupyter kernel
-One may also take advantage of multi-kernel jupyter installation, to start a notebook from a container kernel.
-All `mlchem` images have `ipykernel` installed to faciliate this:
+If your host already has an active Jupyter server, the `jupyter` and `mlchem` series containers can be used as kernel backends.
+This avoids opening extra ports while still leveraging the container environment.

+First create a kernel specification json file:
 ```bash
 # Replace mlchem --> your kernel dir name
 mkdir -p ~/.local/share/jupyter/kernels/mlchem_base/